tamagoz/weave/site/operational-guide/concepts.md

 ## Peer

-A peer is a running instance of Weave Net.
-Normally you would have one peer on each host.
+A peer is a running instance of Weave Net, typically one per host.

 ## Peer Name